ukhsa-collaboration/pygom/doc/source/estimate2.rst

     In [13]: plt.close()

 We can see from our visual confirmation that the estimated parameters are not exactly ideal.
 This is confirmed by the information returned from the :func:`scipy.optimize.minimize` routine, and probably caused by the poor starting point.
 An attempt to find a more suitable value can be done by some form of parameter space exploration.
 Given that the evaluation of the objective function is not expensive here, we have plenty of options to choose from.
-To reduce the number of packages required to build this documentaion, routines from :mod:`scipy.optimize` remains our preferred option.
+To reduce the number of packages required to build this documentation, routines from :mod:`scipy.optimize` remains our preferred option.

 Improved initial guess
 ----------------------